Ewa Kracowska: Biography

-Kracowska's father, Samuel, was a well known doctor in Bialystok, who also served in the Polish army in the Polish-Soviet War.
+Kracowska's father, Dr. Samuel Kracowsky, was a well known doctor in Bialystok, who also served in the Polish army in the Polish-Soviet War.
+Her parents married in 1923, and her brother Julek, (Yoel) was born on 1930.

-Kracowska was 17 when Nazi troops invaded Bialystok on June 27, 1941.
+Kracowska was 16 when Nazi troops invaded Bialystok on June 27, 1941.
 Kracowska's father, along with some 2000 other Jews, was murdered and burned in the city's synagogue immediately after the invasion.

+On August 1, the Germans established a ghetto in the city.